ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/JetEngineComponent.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `Real` (can include `%` suffix for percentage of locomotor speed)
-- **Description**: Maximum speed when the engine component is destroyed (0% - 10% health, downed status).
+- **Description**: Maximum speed when the jet engine component is destroyed (0% - 10% health, downed status).
 Can be specified as absolute value (e.g., `10.0`) or percentage of locomotor's `MaxSpeed` (e.g., `20%`).
 If percentage is used (contains `%` suffix), [MaxSpeedDestroyedValueType](#maxspeeddestroyedvaluetype) is automatically set to `PERCENTAGE` during parsing.
 When the engine is destroyed, movement speed is reduced to this value.
-This property is required for engine components that affect movement.
+This property is required for jet engine components that affect movement.
 - **Default**: `0.0`
 - **Example**: `MaxSpeedDestroyed = 10.0` or `MaxSpeedDestroyed = 20%`